- Open for application Go to year overview

 The committee assesses the literary quality of each work, i.e. the narrative structure of the work, its linguistic and artistic expression, as well as the text’s ability to, regardless of genre, engage the reader.

-The Head of the Department for Literature and Libraries at the Swedish Arts Council decides on the final distribution of the grant approximately eight weeks after each application deadline.
+The Director of international cooperation division at the Swedish Arts Council decides on the final distribution of the grant approximately eight weeks after each application deadline.
 The decision will be communicated to you, the translator and the rights holder via e-mail.

 A list of allocated grants will be published on the Swedish Literature website.
 Decisions cannot be appealed.